Skip to main content

 terraform apply

-15. Confirm the creation — type yes and press Enter.
-The created resources are displayed in the control panel.
+15. Confirm creation — enter yes and press Enter.
+The created resources will appear in the control panel.

-16. If there were not enough quotas to create resources, increase the quotas.
+16. If quotas were insufficient to create the resources, increase the quotas.